TritonDataCenter/rfd/rfd/0148/README.md

 Grabs the metadata associated with the VM from manta, finds a suitable CN and does the same thing as a rollback.

+## Open questions

+These are here for the sake of discussion.
+They will be removed before this RFD is published.

+### Would it be better to base this on IMGAPI?

+IMGAPI already knows how to store images in manta and files.

+This would make rollback and recovery able to reuse the instance create code.

+Complications:

+- Creating a VM from an image involves downloading the image file, sending that image file into the pool, then cloning the the image.
+Consider what this means for a 1 TB image.
+  - 1 TB of reads from the network
+  - 1 TB of writes to disk (storing the file)
+  - 1 TB of reads from disk (reading the file)
+  - 1 TB of writes to disk (receiving the stream)
+  - There's a 1 TB image sitting around that can't be destroyed because there's an instance that depends on it.
+- Does storing to manta involve writing to a file, then copying that file to manta?
+If so, we probably want to revisit that for the TB+ snapshot case.

+Mitigations:

+- Ensure that we can stream directly between zfs(1M) and manta.
+- After creating a VM from a snapshot
+  - Promote the VM's datasets
+  - Destroy the image datasets
+  - Create a bookmark of the snapshot used during the clone
+  - Destroy aforementioned snapshot

+### What if there is no manta?

+When deployed outside of JPC, manta may not be a viable option.

+As mentioned above, an IMGAPI based solution would be able to store to files.
+Customers could potentially use NFS to easily store off the compute node, else move them using scp or similar after creation.

+### Very large snapshots issues

+Suppose there is a 1 TB snapshot that needs to be sent.
+If it is allowed to saturate a 10 gigabit link, it would take nearly half an hour to complete the transfer.
+It is quite likely that such a high data rate would have significant impact on workloads on the CN.
+A more moderate rate of 1 Gb/s would require nearly 3 hours.

+If the sending or receiving of a large stream is interrupted (network outage, reboot, etc.) it will need to be restarted from the beginning.
+One may argue this is a reason to stream to a local file first, then copy the file.

+### Stream to a live ZFS pool?

+The initial thought for off-host snapshots was to stream to an off-host zpool.
+Ideally, that would be to multiple off-host zpools.
+This would solve several problems that are not solved with streaming to files in manta (or not in manta).
+In particular:

+- It would be possible to remove any snapshot without having any impact on the usability of later snapshots.
+- Rollback to any snapshot could involve sending a single stream without having to send intermediate streams that may have no useful data.
+- It becomes feasible to have scheduled snapshots that are always incremental without accumulating a large number of intermediate incrementals.
+This could be part of a strategy to make it so that snapshots of multi-terabyte VMs are quite fast without excessive storage cost or rollback complication.
+- Instead of sharing code with IMGAPI, this code would be shared with instance migration (See RFD 34).

+The manta approach is currently viewed as the best option, largely because it relies on a battle-tested solution to storage resilience in the face of failures.
+Getting a ZFS-based solution that handles storage node outages, failures, and replacements well is a big task.